Thrifty Tuesdays helps you save money!

 This is a 90 minute workshop that is fun and interactive!
 We take a “grab and go” approach – grab an idea or two and go try it.
 All participants will walk away with ideas, resources and the full curriculum upon request.

-For more information, visit the Credit Counselling Society's website to view free webinars on various financial topics.
+For more information, visit the Credit Counselling Society's website to view free webinars and workshops on various financial topics.